rezen/zap-tutorial/10_authentication.md

 the request will be added to the **History** in ZAP.
 Search for the POST that included the login information, you should find a POST request to `http://localhost:3000/rest/user/login`.
 Right click (or control click) that request in the history and in the context menu that prompted click, Right click (or control click) `Flag as Context > Default Context : JSON-based Auth Login Request` (if you only see the option for `Form-based`... that means your version of ZAP is out of date).
 The will bring up the Context Authentication editor settings.
 You will notice the post data with the authentication information as well as a couple parameters for selecting Username & Password.
-Go ahead and set the username and password parameters to the correspending JSON attributes.
+Go ahead and set the username and password parameters to the corresponding JSON attributes.

 ![Add Authentication to Context](assets/images/zap-auth-context.gif)